You’re here because you’re ready to become a freelance web developer.

-- Twitter - create a following by tweeting about current news in your niche, having conversations with people in your field and answering questions.
+- Twitter - create a following by tweeting about current news in your niche.
+Great for networking and having conversations with people in your field from around the world.

-- YouTube - create online tutorials and upload them using YouTube.
-Put them on your own website.
-Give them easy-to-Google titles like: “What is ” or, “How to ….” so that people can easily find them when they search.
-Try to make them personal and funny - without going too far off-topic - the more watchable they are the more people will come back to you for more videos.
+- YouTube - create online tutorials and upload them using.
+Give them easy-to-Google titles like: “How to become a Freelance Web Developer….” make them personal and funny - the more watchable they are the more people will come back to you.